Driver accused of fleeing police did not have valid license, records show

 Friends and relatives say Alex and David were cousins.

-Secretary of State records show Torrez, who turns 17 in less than two weeks, does not have a valid drivers license and had been stopped three times before for driving while not licensed.
+Secretary of State records show Torrez, who turns 17 in less than two weeks, does not have a valid drivers license and had been stopped three times before during which he was found to be driving without a license.
 The three stops occurred in May, June and August of 2016.

 Kent County court records also show Torrez has a juvenile criminal record.
-His previous charges were for stolen property and a weapons offense.
+Previously, he was charged in 2015 for carrying concealed brass knuckles and a knife.
+He was also charged that year with stealing a car and jewelry.

+He was ordered by the court not to have any contact with the Maniac Latin Disciples gang.

 On Monday, Michigan State Police said the trooper who was pursuing a fleeing vehicle Saturday night before a deadly crash was following department protocol.